mbudak21/2023F/COMP301/Lecture Notes.md

 - **Special form**: These are syntactic constructs that have a unique evaluation mechanism.
 For example, `if`, `define`, and `lambda` are special forms in Scheme.
 - **Combination**: A combination is a list where the first element is an operator, and the remaining elements are operands.
 The interpreter evaluates all sub-expressions of the combination and then applies the operator to the values of the operands.

-Question: Do interpreters evaluate nested primitive statements in bottom-up or top-down fashion?
+**Question:** Do interpreters evaluate nested primitive statements in bottom-up or top-down fashion?

+### Rules For Evaluation
+1. If **self-evaluating**, return value.
+2. If a **name**, return value associated with name in environment.
+3. If a **special form**, do something special.
+4. If a **combination**, then
+	a.
+Evaluate all of the subexpressions of the combination (in any order)
+	b. apply the operator to the values of the operands (arguments) and return the result

+### Rules For Application
+1. If procedure is **primitive procedure**, just do it.
+2. If procedure is a **compound procedure**, then:
+	Evaluate the body of the procedure with each formal parameter replaced by the corresponding actual argument value.

 ## Read-Eval-Print Loop (REPL)